unocss/unocss/README.md

 - `match` controls when the variant is enabled, if the return value is a string, it will be used as the selector for matching the rules.
 - `selector` provides the availability customizing the generated CSS selector.

-Let's have a tour of what happend when matching for `hover:m-2`:
+Let's have a tour of what happened when matching for `hover:m-2`:

 - `hover:m-2` is extracted from users usages
 - `hover:m-2` send to all variants for matching
-- `hover:m-2` is matched by our vairant, and returns `m-2`
+- `hover:m-2` is matched by our variant, and returns `m-2`
 - the result `m-2` will be used for the next round of variants matching
-- if no more variants matched, `m-2` will then goes to match the rules
+- if no more variant is matched, `m-2` will then goes to match the rules
 - our first rule get matched and generates `.m-2 { margin: 0.5rem; }`
-- then we apply our variants transformation to the generated CSS, in this case, we add `:hover` to the selector
+- finally, we apply our variants transformation to the generated CSS.
+In this case, we prepended `:hover` to the selector

 As a result, the following CSS will be generated: